fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 - [Kubernetes `deployment.yml` example file](https://github.com/fleetdm/fleet/blob/main/docs/Deploy/Deploying-Fleet-on-Kubernetes.md)
 - All Terraform (*.tf) files referencing the previous version of Fleet.

+- The full list could be searched using git grep:
+    % git grep "4\.3\.0"

 Commit these changes via Pull Request and pull the changes on the `main` branch locally.

 ### Prepare a minor or major release